 - a) Turn the sleeve clockwise until most of the threads of the bronze feed screw are hidden and the tool is fully collapsed.
-Place the tool horizontally on a table. - b) Unscrew the two set screws from the end cap.
-Remove the snap ring from the shaft, and after this remove the washer too. - c) Unscrew the end cap.
+Place the tool horizontally on a table. - b) Unscrew the end cap.
 Note that any media that has escaped the seal will collect under this cap and may be spilled at this time.
 Do not remove the "maintenance free" flanged bushing from the end cap unless replacement is intended.
 If the bushing must be removed use a 7/8" diameter pin to slowly press the bushing out.
-Using a hammer to do this will damage the precision recess in the end cap for the bushing. - d) Pull the spindle, from the cap end and remove it from the tool.
+Using a hammer to do this will damage the precision recess in the end cap for the bushing. - c) Pull the spindle, from the cap end and remove it from the tool.
 Turn the sleeve clockwise until the sleeve separates from the bronze feed screw.
 This completes the disassembly of the tool.